mona-piya/StackoverflowAnalysis/readme.md

 | 5    | Random Forest           | 0.83     | 0.32        | 1.31 |
 | 6    | Linear SVC              | 0.85     | 0.40        | 0.03 |

-Unfortunately, none of the models has good enough r2 values.
+Most models gave quite high accuracy score (more than 80%).
+Unfortunately, none of them has good enough r2 values.
 The best model is Logistic Regression with r2 just approximately 0.4.
 We cannot confidently say that Logistic Regression is a good fit to predict the salary of Data Scientists.

 **This question we leave for further exploration in future projects.**